rundeck/docs/docs/manual/notifications/sensu.md

 :::enterprise
 :::

 Enterprise customers have access to this plugin, that allows users to create an event in Sensu based on the execution status of a job.
-For example, you can configure it to create an event if the job failed or if the job succeeded.
+For example, configure it to create an event if the job failed or if the job succeeded.

 ## Setup